A Reference Model and Patterns for Production Event Data Enrichment: Reference Model

+\section{Reference Model}

-In this section, we present the production trace patterns, but first we introduce the reference model that is used to define the patterns.
+In this section we describe the main concepts of the reference model that is used to define the patterns.

-\subsection{Reference Model}

-In this section, we describe the main concepts of the reference model.
 The concepts are based on existing definitions and standards.
 Therefore, the model also serves as a basis for extracting information based on the patterns when databases are structured according to those concepts.
 An overview of our model can be found in Figure~\ref{fig:reference_model}.

 The high-level model covers the concepts that are at the core of business processes and their execution.
 In business processes typically two types of entities can be distinguished.
 On the one hand, there are resources that execute a (production) process, like machines and operators, and on the other hand, there are entities that are the subject of a (production) process, for example the products and orders.
 Additionally, sensors are important in observing and monitoring today's processes.
 Those concepts, or variants thereof, can also be found in manufacturing environments \cite{Lemaignan2006MASON:Domain,Borgo2007FoundationsManufacturing,W.Long2008ConstructOWL,Usman2013TowardsOntology,Giustozzi2018ContextProposal}.
 A subset of concepts is selected such that all entities used in the patterns are represented.
 The subset consists of the following concepts, which are subclasses of \texttt{Entity}: \begin{itemize} \item \texttt{Resource}: resources execute the production processes by performing manufacturing operations \cite{Lemaignan2006MASON:Domain,Borgo2007FoundationsManufacturing,W.Long2008ConstructOWL,Usman2013TowardsOntology}; \item \texttt{ProductionEntity}: other entities involved in the production process, like components, products \cite{Usman2013TowardsOntology} and orders \cite{Borgo2007FoundationsManufacturing}; \item \texttt{Sensor}: sensors are used to measure/observe processes, which is important in Industry 4.0 manufacturing environments \cite{Giustozzi2018ContextProposal}. \end{itemize} The (manufacturing)process \cite{Giustozzi2018ContextProposal,Usman2013TowardsOntology} is not included in the model, but the \texttt{Event}s are a result of the processes executed by resources on production entities.
 Those five concepts (\texttt{Event}, \texttt{Entity}, \texttt{Resource}, \texttt{ProductionEntity}, and \texttt{Sensor}) define the high-level model, together with the \texttt{entity} relation between \texttt{Event} and \texttt{Entity}.
 In the model, we do not include the specific attributes that an object can have.
 However, an \texttt{Event} should at least have a timestamp at which the event occurred.
 A description of the more specific concepts can be found in the GitHub repository\footnote{\url{https://github.com/gitmpje/production-trace-patterns/blob/main/production-trace-patterns.ttl}}.
 Note that the more specific concepts are a collection of entities and events that are of interest in the data sets and therefore not complete.